-The total number of clients who utilized enhanced respite services in the tables above is 73.
+The total number of clients who utilized enhanced respite services in the tables above is 98.
 Some of these clients may have utilized enhanced respite on more than one occasion.
-The tables also demonstrate that as a new location opens, it takes time for utilization to increase; however, once the service is established, the occupancy is high.
-Utilization ranged from a low of 52% to a high of 95%.

-Barriers to Accessing Enhanced Respite Services
+Challenges Implementing Enhanced Respite Services

-- 1) Due to regional minimum wages and the current reimbursement rate, providers have difficulty hiring and retaining staff who meet the standards defined in the enhanced respite services licensing requirements. - 2) Providers also report it is difficult to locate affordable homes due to the limited rental market and high rent costs. - 3) Delays in DCYF background check clearances affecting the length of time to get a home licensed. - 4) Clients may experience crisis requiring a level of support and intervention beyond what is provided in the enhanced respite setting.
+- 1) Due to regional minimum wages and the current reimbursement rate, providers have difficulty hiring and retaining staff who meet the standards defined in the enhanced respite services licensing requirements. - 2) Providers also report it is difficult to locate affordable homes due to the limited rental market and high rent costs. - 3) Delays in Department of Children, Youth, and Families background check clearances affecting the length of time to get a home licensed. - 4) Clients may experience crisis requiring a level of support and intervention beyond what is provided in the enhanced respite setting.